 The Frozen Museum

-Eight months after “Imitation Coral”, I held a two-week jewelry history workshop at Nunavut Arctic College that we ended up calling The Frozen Museum.
-Our work is documented at frozenmuseum.cngo.ca (please do visit) — I am grateful to the Canada-Nunavut Geoscience Office (CNGO) for their support of this project, and for hosting our digital museum.
+Eight months after “Imitation Coral,” I held a two-week jewellery history workshop at Nunavut Arctic College that we ended up calling The Frozen Museum.
+This class project is documented at The Frozen Museum – please do visit!

 The Frozen Museum features stories of lived experience in the Arctic by four Inuit Metal Arts students, carved into cylinder seals from regional stones.
 The stories, told by Gary, Simon, Juna, and Peter, are of family histories of forced relocation, Inuit cosmology, reverence for the land and its stewardship, and joy in creating art from the stones, plants, and animals of the Arctic.